 Indow Inserts Work Great With Blinds And Curtains

 When you have an inside-mounted blind or shade in your window frame, there are a couple options to achieve a tight fit.
 Whether you plan on installing between your blinds or over your blinds, make sure to follow our spacing guidelines for the best fit when installing your insert.
+Contact your Fit Specialist or Start An Estimate if you have any questions about installing Indow inserts with blinds or shutters.

 For the silicone tubing to achieve a 99% airtight seal, Indow Inserts are made to the exact specific dimensions of your frames.
 The inserts must be installed perpendicular to the window frames, they cannot be installed at an angle to clear the blinds.

 For those seeking noise reduction, we want you to trap as much air between the insert and window as possible.
 Trapping air allows you to trap sound.
-An inch of airspace is recommended, but more airspace is better; trapping three inches of airspace can reduce noise by nearly two additional decibels
+An inch of airspace is recommended, but more airspace is better; trapping three inches of airspace can reduce noise by nearly two additional decibels.

 Option 1: